bridgecrew-perf6/TubaSite/README.md

     secretOrKey: "secret"
 };
 ```
-2. Fill in your own Expert.Ai credentials inside expertAi.py and deploy it on AWS Lambda and Gateway.
+2. Fill in your Expert.Ai credentials inside expertAi.py and deploy it on AWS Lambda and Gateway.
 References are on the bottom

 ``` javascript